-Besides the required zero constant and arithmetic function symbols, the signature contains constants $i_u,i_v$ for the identity morphisms $I_U, I_V$ and function symbols ${}^*_{u,u}, {}^*_{u,v}, {}^*_{v,u}, {}^*_{v,v}$ representing the involution.
+Besides the required zero constants and arithmetic function symbols, the signature contains function symbols ${}^*_{u,u}, {}^*_{u,v}, {}^*_{v,u}, {}^*_{v,v}$ representing the involution.
 To simplify the notation, we will denote these function symbols all by the same symbol ${}^*$ in the following.
-Finally, we require $\sigma$ to assign the expected sorts to these constant and function symbols.
+We also require $\sigma$ to assign the expected sorts to these function symbols.

 \paragraph{Step 2: Translating the statement}